zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 ![Comparison neural networks](../figures/neural_nets_builtin.png)

-The figure above right shows the Concrete ML neural network, trained with Quantization Aware Training in a FHE-compatible configuration.
+The figure above right shows the Concrete ML neural network, trained with Quantization Aware Training in an FHE-compatible configuration.
 The figure compares this network to the floating-point equivalent, trained with scikit-learn.

 ### Architecture parameters